PetToyCo/nick-proxy-server/README.md

 Manual Deployment Instructions
 1. In client/index.html, at the bottom is all the script tags used to fetch bundles from the six services this proxy server relies on.
 In development mode, these all read 127.0.0.1.
 Once all the deployment servers have been launched, you can change these to their actual IP addresses.
 Don't worry.
 Just above the script tags are commented-out duplicates with the 127.0.0.1 address, allowing quick and easy switching back to development mode.
-NOTE: there is a also CSS links tag on line 13 and 15 that need IP address changes, too.
+NOTE: there are also CSS link tags on line 13 and 15 that need IP address changes, too.
 2. Once all changes to IP addresses have been made and saved, build the image with >docker build -t "name of image, without quotes".
 If you want to assign a tag, don't forget :tagName after the image name.
 If you don't supply the tag name, :latest will be automatically appended.
 I currently use proxy-server-nick as my image name.
 3. If not already done so, create account at hub.docker.com and login.
 Then create a public repo.
 The name of the repo I currently use is fec-proxy-server-nick.
 4. In terminal, you can directly login into your Docker Hub account with >docker login --username="your username, without quotes".
 When prompted, enter your password.